Presence. Empowerment. Authenticity

 The following photos refect some of the dynamic moments of the program.

 Commitment is “the state of being dedicated to a cause or an activity,” and is the first step toward leadership, according to Jim Robell, COO of Eid Passport, Inc.*

 Among the attitudes of great leaders is calm when others panic.
 At times of crisis, “they think, then take action.”
-He said leaders set priorities and manage their actions and reactions based on their priorities.

 “When taking action and problem-solving, a leader will choose one of three options – to change the situation, accept it, or to leave it,” Jim said, adding that often the situation needs changing, which opens the door for advocacy.